DevAnupShourya/mynx/README.md

 - The project may be unstable and may crash or behave unexpectedly.

 ## Target Completion Date ⏱
-I expect to complete the project by Dec 2023.
+I expect to add all features of the project by end of Jan 2024.

 ## Feedback and Suggestions 💥
 I would appreciate any feedback or suggestions you have for the project.
 Please feel free to submit a pull request or issue on GitHub.